Detoxification

 Clinical detoxification, unlike an off-the-shelf program, is specifically designed for you by a highly trained natural health care professional.

 Like any investment, the best results are achieved with patience, understanding and qualified advice.
+At True Medicine we are pleased to offer the G.E.M.M.
+Protocol which stimulates your natural detoxification pathways by support Nrf2 production and protecting your DNA.

 In today’s society, the majority of people are afforded very little time to consider their health and wellbeing.
 There also still appears to be a significant amount of reluctance to spend money on health … unless of course someone becomes unwell.
 There is great emphasis to ‘invest’ in our future, through various superannuation and other investment schemes.
 We must realise, however, that to make the most of our future, at some point, we need to begin to invest in our health and wellbeing.
-Dagmar Ganser, a qualified natural health care professional has the time and expertise to guide your investment in your health and wellbeing, ensuring you get the most out of your health, while at the same time saving you both time and money.